Academic Calendar 2024-2025

 Course Learning Outcomes:

-4. Analyze how colonial ideology constructs the land and water, and how decolonial theories/practices aim to restore and privilege Indigenous concepts and relationships with the physical world and prioritize land and water as fundamental to all issues, personal histories, and ontologies
+4. Analyze how colonial ideology constructs the land and water, and how decolonial theories/practices aim to restore and privilege Indigenous concepts and relationships with the physical world and prioritize land and water as fundamental to all issues, personal histories, and ontologies.

-5. Examine how Indigenous and settler peoples work collaboratively to resist settler colonialism to move beyond it towards a different reality that centers balanced, respectful, and healthy ways of being; and
+5. Examine how Indigenous and settler peoples work collaboratively to resist settler colonialism to move beyond it towards a different reality that centers balanced, respectful, and healthy ways of being.

-6. Discuss how Indigenous art intersects with Indigenous research and activism in ways that support Indigenous agency
+6. Discuss how Indigenous art intersects with Indigenous research and activism in ways that support Indigenous agency.

 DEVS 365 Trade and Investment in the Global South Units: 3.00